augustineLinton/KindleForge/README.md

 # KindleForge 🔠

-> [!TIP]
+> [!IMPORTANT]
-> KindleForge is nearing completion!
-Thanks for all the help!
+> This edition of KindleForge (2) is now **discontinued** in favour of a KPM (Kindle Package Manager)-Based one to be bundled with UJ (The next jailbreak).
+Feel free to use this, as it should work, but this repository may be moved to my personal account (polish-penguin-dev) at any time in favour of the new project.
+Thanks for the help!

 ## What’s this?